IlievIliya92/StorPool/README.md

      └── fizzbuzz
 ```

-More information regarding the solutions can be found in `docs_html/index.html`
+More information regarding the solutions can be found [here](https://ilieviliya92.github.io/StorPool/)